diracdeltas/spleeter4max/README.md

 1. install ffmpeg following the instructions in https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg#installing-ffmpeg-in-windows
 2. install **python 3.7** from https://www.python.org/downloads/release/python-377/ and disable the "path length variable limit" option when you get to the end of the install process
-3. open windows environment variable editor and remove `.JS;` from PATHEXT (https://support.shotgunsoftware.com/hc/en-us/articles/114094235653-Setting-global-environment-variables-on-Windows)
+3. open windows environment variable editor and remove `.JS;` from PATHEXT (https://support.shotgunsoftware.com/hc/en-us/articles/114094235653-Setting-global-environment-variables-on-Windows). on some systems you may need to restart for these changes to take effect.
 4. open CMD.exe and type `pip install spleeter`

 to test the install, run `spleeter -h` in CMD.exe. it should show you usage instructions. if not, you may need to [set spleeter to run as administrator](https://github.com/diracdeltas/spleeter4max/issues/7) or try [the instructions in this thread](https://github.com/diracdeltas/spleeter4max/issues/8).